 “No shit!
 I can say that (so far) I have never scammed, shorted, duped or backed out of my word of money issue.
 On the contrary I feel I’ve overpaid and went above and beyond the call of duty many times, it just feels better.
 That’s a shame.”

 "From your former partner's Facebook post ‘Had a great ride for 6 weeks and never had a single issue with anything,’ after Africa, you seem to be on far different mental, physical and moral tracks around the world.
 Keep on the path you are on across Europe and Asia!
 You obviously are having more adventure and fun on the higher ground, although without the 10,000 steps each day.”

 “Are you crazy or fearless?
 The difference between crazier and Frazier is only the first letter of each word.
 Some say your solo adventures have made you bat shit crazy, or crazier than a shit house rat.”

 “Done is your 20-50 kilometer riding day.
-You’re free to soar like an eagle, not crawl from secure and gated hotel to the next secure and gated hotel like a worm.”
+You’re free to soar like an eagle, not scuttle from secure and gated hotel to the next secure and gated hotel like a bug.”